Generic selectors

 In February 2023, it was announced that the project had gained “public interest status”.
 The City Council of Rome believe that Roma building a new stadium will help to regenerate the Pietralata district.
 It is estimated that the ground will hold 55,000 fans, possibly extending that number to 62,000.

-The Mayor of Rome, Roberto Gualtieri said: “By 2023, the definitive project and the deliberative services conference will be readied.
+The Mayor of Rome, Roberto Gualtieri, said: “By 2023, the definitive project and the deliberative services conference will be readied.
 The opening of the construction site is scheduled for 2024, with the inauguration in 2027 for the club’s celebratory year.”

 Roma new stadium an ongoing saga

 Constructing a brand-new stadium is never easy and inevitably has many unforeseen complications.
-However, the situation at Roma has been arguably more complex than most.
+However, the situation at Roma has arguably been more complex than most.

 Pallotta first presented the location for the club's new stadium at Tor Di Valle in 2016, and since then, very little real progress has been made.
 Indeed, the city of Rome has cycled through four different Mayors in the same timeframe.